strang3nt/AdvancedAlgorithmsLab_21-22/Report/src/Question01.md

 runtime respect to the previous instance.
 Graphs instances were executed 100 times each.
-Naive-Kruskal was executed only on the first 50 inputs, that is because execution times after the 50th input are too long: 50 inputs were considered enough to show the algorithm behaviour with respect to the other 2 implementations.
+Naive-Kruskal was executed only on the first 50 inputs, that is because execution times after the 50th input are too long: 50 inputs were considered enough to show the algorithm's behaviour with respect to the other 2 implementations.

          N         M     Time(ns)    Constant     Ratio
 ---------- --------- ------------ ----------- ---------